-Established in 1959 by Charanjit Batth on 180 acres in California’s fertile San Joaquin Valley, Batth Farms has grown to some 13,000 acres and is known for its high quality almonds and varietals of grapes.
-Today, Mr. Batth’s two sons, Gagan and Kanwar, help run the family business and hope to continue the Batth family tradition.
+Charanjit Batth established Batth Farms in 1959 on 180 acres in California’s fertile San Joaquin Valley.
+The fruit and nut grower, packager and distributor has since grown to around 13,000 acres and is known for its high-quality almonds and grape varietals.
+Today, Mr. Batth’s two sons, Gagan and Kanwar, help run the family business and work to continue the Batth family tradition.

-Like most farms in central California, energy used for irrigation and pumping water makes up a significant portion of operating costs.
-In the fall of 2011, the Batth family decided to introduce a new crop—solar energy to reduce their reliance on grid electricity.
-SolarCity worked with the brothers to identify the best locations for the ground mounted systems and initially chose 5 pumps that are used to irrigate grapes and almonds.
-After the first 5 systems were installed, another 3 pumps were chosen bringing the total project size to 1.5 MW.
+Like most farms in central California, energy used to irrigate and pump water makes up a significant portion of their operating costs.
+In the fall of 2011, the Batth family decided to introduce a new crop – the sun – to reduce their reliance on grid electricity.
+SolarCity worked with the brothers to identify the best locations for the ground-mounted systems and initially chose five pumps that are used to irrigate grapes and almonds.
+After the first five systems were installed, they chose another three pumps, bringing the total project size to 1.5 MW.

 Batth Farms was already on a Time of Use (TOU) rate and avoided running pumps during the day when electricity was most expensive.
 Now with their own solar systems generating “peak” power, Batth Farms can take advantage of net metering to earn valuable credits that significantly reduce their overall energy bill.